Artemitol/react-ts-vite-template/README.md

 # React + Vite

-This template provides a minimal setup to get React + ts working in Vite with ESLint + Prettirt rules.
+This template my own template that provides a minimal setup to get React + ts working in Vite with ESLint + Prettirt rules.

 ## Technologies list
 Here is list of all technologies used in project: